JumarAlam/final/README.md

 ### Marking Guide

-- +2 marks - create tables
+- +2 marks - Write a method `create()` to create tables to store data.

-- +3 marks - load data
+- +3 marks - Write a method `load()` to load two data sets: `GameState` stores current game state for each players and `GameEvent` that stores information on each game event that changes a player's state.

-- +2 marks - insert
+- +2 marks - Write a method `insert()` that loads the sample data for each data set.
+Available in the files `gamestate.csv` and `gameevent.csv`.

-- +2 marks - update
+- +2 marks - Write a method `update()` that updates the current game state for a player.

-- +2 marks - query 1
+- +2 marks - Write a method `query1()` that returns the game state for a player given the player `id`.
+Return a string with the state information in any format.

-- +2 marks - query 2
+- +2 marks - Write a method `query2()` that returns the top 10 players by level in a given region.

-- +2 marks - query 3
+- +2 marks - Write a method `query3()` that returns the top 5 most active players between time X and Y in a given region.

-- +5 marks - unit tests
+- +5 marks - Write unit tests to demonstrate that your previously constructed methods are working properly.